gdbroman/broman.blog/_posts/2020/2020-10-16-the-subconscious-conscious.md

 It's what you see in others

-What I thought I didn't
+From which you think you're exempt

-But my unconscious does
+But the unconscious handles

-Thinking not worthy
+Feeling unworthy

 Tripping yourself up